 Owned by Oxford Logo

-OBO was a pilot project seeking to bring wealth and power back home for local people and communities in Oxford.
+OBO is an initiative seeking to bring wealth and power back home for local people and communities in Oxford

-Through a model known as Community Wealth Building, Owned by Oxford worked to build a community-led economy in our city.
-By partnering with local grass roots organisations and larger, more established institutions, the program tested and innovated new ideas and models of economic exchange that stop wealth flowing out of our communities to put it back in the hands of local people.
+Through a model known as Community Wealth Building, OBO works to build a community-led economy in our city.
+By partnering with local grassroots organisations and larger, more established institutions, the program continues to test and innovate new ideas and models of economic exchange that stop wealth flowing out of our communities, and to put it back in the hands of local people.

 WHAT IS COMMUNITY WEALTH BUILDING?